smorad/um_cisc_7026/lecture_8_recurrent.typ

 )

 #slide(title: [Admin])[
+    #strike(stroke: 3pt)[Prof. Qingbiao Li GNN lecture 28 October] #pause

+    November 4 holiday, no lecture #pause

+    Saturday lecture made everyone look sad #pause

-    Makeup lecture Saturday October 26, 13:00-16:00 #pause
+    #strike(stroke: 3pt)[Makeup lecture Saturday October 26, 13:00-16:00] #pause

+    Virtual lecture, but department policy states it must be in person #pause

+    I will be here on a Saturday (not sure when) to answer questions or discuss the virtual lecture #pause

-    Assignment 5 is on Moodle, due in 2 weeks
+    Updated assignment 5 is on Moodle, due in 2 weeks ]
-]